-On most operating systems, such as Windows XP, Windows 7, Mac OS X 10.6 and 10.7, running downloaded software results in alerts from the system asking you to confirm that you trust the software and/or its source.
+On most operating systems, such as Windows or Mac OS X, running downloaded software results in alerts from the system asking you to confirm that you trust the software and/or its source.
 For software from this site, the only source you should trust is direct download from www.clickrepair.net.
 It is the only site that is guaranteed to be up-to-date.

-Mac OS X 10.8 is different.
+Mac OS X 10.8 and later are different.
 Attempting to run my Apps will give a message which does not have an option to continue.
 This is because I haven't paid the yearly fee to be a registered Apple developer*, so Gatekeeper can't make a security check using an Apple-issued security certificate.

 One work-around is to temporarily change your security settings regarding what software is allowed on your computer.
 I do not recommend this.
 Instead, right-click or control-click the application, and select "Open" from the contextual pop-up menu.
 This time the dialog will have the option to continue, with a warning that this will remove the application from quarantine.

 * The point of writing software in Java is that it is cross-platform.
-I decided long ago not to be a developer of Windows-specific, or Apple-specific, software, even though I am mainly an Apple user.
+I decided long ago not to be a developer of Windows-specific, or Apple-specific, software.